stsurya/Kubernetes/CoreConcepts/ManualScheduling/manualScheduling.md

 - Replace `node-name` with the name of the desired node.
 - Kubernetes will not use the scheduler to place this pod; it will directly assign it to the specified node.
+- The above yaml will only work while creation of pod.
+- If incase there is a pod which is already up and running and if you want to pace it on particualr node. k8s won't allow you to modify the `nodeName` property of a pod.
+- You can do that via binding.